How to safely install roof trusses at height

 Stay safe whilst working at height

-As mentioned previously, installing roof trusses requires specific construction skills which involve working at height, handling dynamically unstable materials and should only be undertaken by qualified personnel.
+Installing roof trusses requires specific construction skills involving working at height, handling dynamically unstable materials and should only be undertaken by qualified personnel.
 The contractor is responsible for completing a site risk assessment and developing a safety method statement before any work commences onsite.

-Once all the above has been put in place and considered the installation of your roof trusses can take place.
-Due to the size and shape of trusses, it is essential to use mechanical handling for all except the smallest sized trusses (where manual lifting can be considered).
+Once all the instructions above have been actioned, installation can take place.
+Due to the size and shape of roof trusses, it is essential to use mechanical handling for all except the smallest sized trusses.

-As a leading member of the Trussed Rafter Association (TRA) we are able to provide our customers with copies of documents outlining the safe working practices for installing your roof trusses.
+As a leading member of the Trussed Rafter Association (TRA) we provide our customers with guidance on safe working practices for installing your roof trusses.